Is Dairy Healthy and Do Humans Need it?

 Packing protein

-Protein levels vary and although cow’s milk has about the same protein content as soya milk, cow’s milk proteins (whey and casein) are difficult to digest.
+Protein levels vary and although cow’s milk has about the same protein content as soya milk, cow’s milk proteins (whey and casein) may be difficult for some people to digest.
 Soya not only contains a good amount of protein but it’s healthier, it lowers cholesterol and may reduce the risk of breast cancer.

 Best for protein: soya milk